michaeled/uisleuth/README.md

 ## How can it do that?

-The library that you add to your Xamarin.Forms application is a workflow engine.

 The desktop client communicates with your mobile app via WebSockets and a simple JSON protocol.
 Once you understand that, you know that the desktop client and mobile app aren't irrevocably tied together.

+The library that you add to your Xamarin.Forms application is a workflow engine.
+It's implemented using a `BlockingCollection` that dispatches incoming messages to listeners, called `Reaction`s.
+In a nutshell, reactions read the incoming message, take an action, and return a response.

+Here's an example:

+## Why WebSockets?

 I chose WebSockets because at the beginning of this project project, Xamarin.Forms was a UI toolkit for mobile apps.
 Now that we're seeing Xamarin.Forms target WPF, GTK#, and macOS a whole new level of possibilites are emerging.
 So, let's say you no longer want to use IPC instead of WebSockets for out-of-process communication.
 That's great; start by extending the `InspectorSocket` type.